GChuf/RCWM/README.md

 - TakeOwn won't work properly when right-clicking on very large amounts of folders (some folders' permissions won't be changed - so you need to do it twice)?
 Changing ownership of large amounts of recursive folders works fine though.
 - Run with Priority won't show the menu to choose with which priority to run a program - please report if this happens to you
-- <del>When selecting multiple folders to be copied/moved, not all of them are saved into the list for copying/moving (~10% loss?)
-Fixed with powershell using mutex</del>
-Fixed by saving folder paths into files generated with random names
-- <del>RoboCopy and MoveDir stopped working when using powershell mutex scripts - work in progress to move existing batch script into powershell to solve the problem.
-Apparently CMD doesn't like powershell outputs ... </del>?
-Fixed by using utf-8 encoding in powershell
-Also fixed some other issues by applying UTF-8 in batch (UTF-7 for Windows7)
-- <del>powershell scripts (robocopy, mvdir, open powershell) don't work with directories with \[square brackets\] in their names.</del>
-Fixed by using -literalPath option
 - rmdir and robocopy sometimes need admin privileges (robocopy throws error 5) - if you experience this, takeown or always running cmd as admin will help

 # Tests
 RoboCopy is much faster for copying a large amount of small files.
 RmDir is also faster than "standard" delete.